eclipse-zenoh/zenoh-backend-filesystem/README.md

         // configuration of "storage-manager" plugin:
         storage_manager: {
           volumes: {
-            // configuration of a "fs" volume (the "zbackend_fs" backend library will be loaded at startup)
+            // configuration of a "fs" volume (the "zenoh_backend_fs" backend library will be loaded at startup)
             fs: {},
           },
           storages: {